katiefraser/PAIRS/Data Sheet.md

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

-The dataset is freely available for any use.
+The dataset is available under the [https://creativecommons.org/licenses/by/4.0/](CC-BY Creative Commons Attribution 4.0 International) license.

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?